Hacker-143-coder/Personalized-Product-Recommendations-for-Enhanced-Retailer-Experience/README.md

 ## 🎯 Problem Statement

-Retailers on B2B platforms like Qwipo face significant challenges beyond just placing orders.
-The core problems are **inefficient product discovery** among thousands of items and a tendency to fall into **repetitive buying patterns**.
-This results in missed sales opportunities, stagnant inventory, and wasted time, which directly impacts a retailer's business growth and their ability to respond to changing market needs.
+Retailers on B2B platforms like Qwipo face big challenges beyond just placing orders.
+The main issues are inefficient product discovery among thousands of items and a tendency to stick to repetitive buying patterns.
+These problems lead to missed sales opportunities, stagnant inventory, and wasted time.
+All of this directly affects a retailer's business growth and their ability to respond to changing market needs.
+Retailers using B2B platforms like Qwipo deal with significant challenges that go beyond just placing orders.
+The primary issues include inefficient product discovery among thousands of items and a habit of engaging in repetitive buying patterns.
+These problems result in missed sales opportunities, stagnant inventory, and wasted time, which all impact a retailer's growth and limit their ability to respond to changing market demands.

 ---